BU-NU-CLOUD-F19/Keylime-_Enabling_Trust_in_the_Cloud_QEMU-KVM/README.md

 enter your password:
 python3 setup.py install
 ```

-### Deploying Demos

-#### Str of Provider Verifier API
-1. Start two identical virtual machines with keylime installed.
+6. Start two identical virtual machines with keylime installed.
 One is the provider and the other one is the tenant.
-Put these two machines into same network.  (if you are using Vagrant, skip this part)
+Put these two machines into same network, using VB's NAT networking GUI

-2. If you have run keylime before, remove the original DB file to resolve the incompatibility `rm /var/lib/keylime/cv_data.sqlite`, since the structure of DB has been changed.
+7. Remove the original DB file to resolve the incompatibility `rm /var/lib/keylime/cv_data.sqlite`, since the structure of DB has been changed.

-3. Run the Keylime instance in the provider first
-  i.
-Open 4 termianls with sudo mode
-  ii. run `tpm_serverd` to bring up tpm emulator (if you have run this before, ignore)
+8. install merklelib with `pip3 install --user merklelib`

+9. Finally for each VM bring up 4 terminals for a total of 8 terminals

+### Demos

+DISCLAIMER: The following instuctions will assume two VMs with keylime are already runing

+For the Vagrant envrionment setup refer to the VMs as follows:
+- **keylime1** -> Provider
+- **keylime2** -> Tenant

+for the manual environment setup Provider Tenant assignment is arbitrary just make sure to keep trak or each respectively

+#### Tenant/Provider Verifier communication pipeline

+1. Provision Keylime in the **Provider** first, make sure the following commands run without errors
-  iii.
-In the first terminal, run `keylime_verifier`
+      - In the first terminal, run `keylime_verifier`
-  iv.
-In the second terminal, run `keylime_registrar`
+      - In the second terminal, run `keylime_registrar`
-  v.
-In the third terminal, run `keylime_agent`
+      - In the third terminal, run `keylime_agent`
-  vi.
-In the fourth terminal, run `keylime_tenant -t 127.0.0.1 -f /home/zycai/Keylime_test/keylime/README.md` @astoycos modify this command and explain how to set those parameters.
+      - In the fourth terminal, run `keylime_tenant -t 10.0.0.11 -f <user_home>/Keylime-_Enabling_Trust_in_the_Cloud_QEMU-KVM/keylime_master/README.md`

-4. Then run the Keylime instance in the tenant
+2. Provision Keylime in the **Tenant**
-  i-v.
-The same as how you start provider
+      - In the first terminal, run `keylime_verifier`
+      - In the second terminal, run `keylime_registrar`
+      - In the third terminal, run `keylime_agent`
-  vi.
-In the fourth terminal, run `keylime_tenant -t 127.0.0.1 -f /home/zycai/Keylime_test/keylime/README.md` @astoycos modify this command and explain how to set those parameters.
+      - In the fourth terminal, run `keylime_tenant -t 10.0.0.21 -pv 10.0.0.11 -pvp 8991 -npq True -f <user_home>/Keylime-_Enabling_Trust_in_the_Cloud_QEMU-KVM/keylime_master/README.md`

-5. From the first terminal in the tenant VM, that is the tenant verifier.
+ 3. From the first terminal in the tenant VM, that is the tenant verifier.
 You can see the provider's quote which the tenant verifier asked, and the result of the validity of the quote.

-#### Nonce Aggregation with Merkle Tree
+#### Quote Request Nonce batching and redistrobution utilizing a Merkletree structure
 1. Start a virtual machine with keylime installed.
 2. If you have run keylime before, remove the original DB file to resolve the incompatibility `rm /var/lib/keylime/cv_data.sqlite`, since the structure of DB has been changed.
 3. Run the Keylime instance in VM